-At the regional and watershed scale, Hong applies computer-based models to facilitate natural resource decision-making, especially as it relates to water.
+At the regional and watershed scale, Wu applies computer-based models to facilitate natural resource decision-making, especially as it relates to water.
 Through agent-based landscape change simulation and hydrological modeling, she has investigated the effectiveness of stormwater best management practices and alternative urban development patterns for conserving stream ecosystem health in the context of urbanization and climate change.

 At the site scale, Wu is passionate about exploring innovative design approaches to integrating sustainability into urban landscapes.
 Her current green stormwater infrastructure research focuses on investigating the environmental, social, and economic aspects of green stormwater infrastructure across different social and environmental contexts.

 With three international design awards, including a 2012 American Society of Landscape Architects Professional Honor Award, Wu’s previous work mainly dealt with the transformation of contaminated sites into environmental and social amenities, municipal-scale urban green space planning, and green stormwater infrastructure planning and design in the context of China’s Sponge City Development.